kodecocodes/i10t/user-notifications/user-notifications.markdown

 With the interface done, close the storyboard and open **NotificationViewController.swift** in the Standard editor.

-Remember that `didReceive(_:)` is called when a notificaiton arrives, and is where you should do any necessary configuration of the view.
+Remember that `didReceive(_:)` is called when a notification arrives, and is where you should do any necessary configuration of the view.
 For this extension, that means populating the imageView with the cactus picture from the notification.
 Add the following to `didReceive(_:)`:

 ```swift
 // 1